ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 ### Function Attributes

-The `function` construct can also have many attributes or name-value pairs that will give it some extra functionality for according to CFML engine.
+The `function` construct can also have many attributes or name-value pairs that will give it some extra functionality according to CFML engine.
 You can find all of them here: https://cfdocs.org/cffunction.
 Below are the most common ones:

 * `accessors` - Enables automatic getters/setters for properties
 * `extends` - Provides inheritance via the path of the Component (CFC)